JuliaLang/julia/README.md

 #### OS X

-Download and install [gfortran from hpc.sf.net](http://hpc.sf.net/), if necessary.
-It is essential that you use a 64-bit gfortran.
+It is essential to use a 64-bit gfortran.
+Download and install [gfortran and gcc from hpc.sf.net](http://hpc.sf.net/), if necessary.
+The HPC gfortran requires gcc to function properlyl.

 If you get link errors mentioning `gfortran`, it might help to put `/usr/local/gfortran/lib` at the beginning of the `DYLD_LIBRARY_PATH` environment variable.